NoharOSP/Perfect_Works_Build/README.md

 ### Items/spells:
 - If Divvy Up is used immediately after it's been used, it's effect will stack onto other party members (will not affect the rest of the game).

-### Script:
-- Texture issue with Fatima Castle's library (will not affect the rest of the game).
-To be fixed.

 ## Links:

 Join our discord if you have any issues or you want to communicate with us: